-Pine Island is the largest island on the Gulf Coast of peninsular Florida in the United States.
+Pine Island is the largest island on the Gulf Coast of Florida.
 The Intracoastal Waterway passes through Pine Island Sound, to the west of the island.
-Matlacha Pass runs between Pine Island and the mainland.
-Pine Island lies west of Cape Coral.
+Matlacha Pass runs between Pine Island and the Mainland, and lies west of Cape Coral.

 Only 30 minutes from Fort Myers, secluded Pine Island offers a quiet, laid-back atmosphere, plenty of great fishing, and a lush natural environment.
 The waterways of Matlacha Pass and in the Pine Island Aquatic Preserve are excellent for kayaking and canoeing.
 The largest island off Florida’s Gulf Coast, Pine Island offers a small-town atmosphere amid mangroves, three aquatic preserves, and acres of palm, tropical plants and fruit groves.
 The waters of Pine Island Sound provide not only some of the finest fishing in Florida, but are a haven for birdwatchers and nature lovers.

 Pine Island is also home to the Matlacha Pass National Wildlife Refuge.
 Little Pine Island is a state-owned wildlife refuge, currently being restored to its natural state by the elimination of the development features that had been built on the island.
 Ospreys, herons, egrets, ibises, and roseate spoonbills often are seen on the island, as well as owls, hawks, bald eagles, and many songbirds.

 Are you ready to find Pine Island, FL homes for sale?
 Feel free to give us a call, or stop by one of our two local offices—Bokeelia or St. James City.
 You can also start shopping now by browsing the newest real estate listings on Pine Island.

 Sign up to have new listings in Pine Island, Florida sent directly to your inbox.